SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Proposed Methods

-In the text-based person search (TBPS) task, a closely cross-modal feature alignment is essential, making it easy to find specific persons with textual captions.
-To overcome the modal heterogeneity, we propose a Sew loss that pushes each modality to a common space.

-As shown in Fig.~\ref{fig:fig-method} left part, a triplet distance constraint is widely utilized when embeddings are from single modal distribution.
-Intra-class samples are pulled together, while inter-class samples are pushed away.
-Here in cross-modal setting, we want to impose constraints from both sides of the two embedding distributions.
-Take one-direction retrieval as an example.
-We first need to align features of ``a perfect pair", i.e., $(I_i, T_i)$.
-The shortest distance from $v_i$ to text embeddings should be $t_i$.
-No other text feature will have a shorter distance.
-Next, we impose another constrain between image anchor $A_I$ and its corresponding positive text samples $P_T(\mathds{1}(y_i = y_j, i \neq j))$ and negative text samples $N_T$.
-For the other direction, we put symmetric constraints on $A_T$ and $P_I$, $N_I$.
-Fig.~\ref{fig:fig-method} right part shows the proposed constraints.
+In the TBPS task, closely aligning cross-modal representations is crucial for effectively finding specific persons with textual captions.
+To address the heterogeneity between modalities, we propose a sew calibration loss that pushes each modality to a common space.
+As shown in Fig.~\ref{fig:fig-method}(a), in single modality settings, a triplet distance constraint is widely utilized when embeddings are from a single modality distribution.
+In intra-class samples, the embeddings are pulled together, while inter-class samples are pushed away.
+In the cross-modal setting, we expect to impose constraints from both sides of the two embedding distributions.
+For example, in one-direction retrieval, we first need to align the features of a "perfect pair," i.e., $(I_i, T_i)$.
+The shortest distance from the image embedding ${v_i}$ to the text embedding should be ${t_i}$.
+Consequently, it is a perfect matching pair in person re-identification, and no other text feature will have a shorter distance (Eq.~\ref{eq:relaxed1}).
+We set the perfect pair as an image-text anchor $(A_{img}, A_{txt})$.
+Next, we impose another constraint between the image anchor $A_{img}$ and its corresponding positive text samples $P_{txt}(\mathds{1}(y_i = y_j, i \neq j))$ and negative text samples $N_{txt}$ (Eq. \ref{eq:relaxed2}).
+For the other direction, we put symmetric constraints on $A_{txt}$ and $P_{img}$, $N_{img}$.
+Fig.~\ref{fig:fig-method}(b) shows the proposed constraints for cross modality.
 Forces from both sides act like a seam to pull the two distributions together.

-Take the image side as an example, the L2 distance constraints are shown below:
+Take the image side as an example, the $L_2$ distance constraints are shown as follows: